-In its ever-expanding Medical Devices and Diagnostics division, many operating companies -- including surgical supplies companies Ethicon and Ethicon Endo-Surgery, orthopedics device maker DePuy, vision care subsidiary Vistakon -- have experienced strong sales growth.
+In its ever-expanding Medical Devices and Diagnostics division, many operating companies -- including surgical supplies companies Ethicon and Ethicon Endo-Surgery, orthopedics device maker DePuy Synthes, and vision care subsidiary Vistakon -- have experienced strong sales growth.
 The division also includes the LifeScan diabetes care unit, which includes the growing Animas insulin delivery offerings, and Cordis, a maker of cardiovascular products.

 Operating companies in the Pharmaceuticals division include Janssen Biotech (formerly Centocor Ortho Biotech), Janssen Pharmaceuticals, and Noramco.
 Remicade is the company's top earner, bringing in more than $6 billion in annual sales or 9% of total revenue; in addition to psoriasis, the drug treats Crohn's disease, rheumatoid arthritis, and ulcerative colitis.
-In addition, key drugs earning over $1 billion annually are Procrit (sold internationally as Eprex), schizophrenia medication Risperdal Consta, cancer treatment Velcade, attention deficit drug Concerta, AIDS therapy Prezista, and plaque psoriasis drug Stelara.
+In addition, key drugs earning over $1 billion annually are Procrit (sold internationally as Eprex), schizophrenia medication Risperdal Consta, cancer treatment Velcade, AIDS therapy Prezista, and plaque psoriasis drug Stelara.

 Through its selective expansion efforts and cost-control programs, J&J has managed to maintain a healthy bottom line in recent years despite challenges including recalls and patent losses on key pharmaceuticals.
 After two years of decline, the company returned to revenue growth in 2011.
-Revenues rose again in 2012 by 3% to some $67 billion due to higher sales in the pharmaceutical and medical device segments, both in the US and internationally, as well as from acquisitive growth efforts.
-Sales in the consumer products segment declined 3% due to divestitures, competitive pressures, and ongoing manufacturing issues within the McNeil Consumer Healthcare unit.
+Revenues rose again in 2013 by 6% to some $71 billion due to higher sales in all segments, both in the US and internationally, as well as from acquisitive growth efforts.

-After a dip in net income levels in 2011 (largely due to restructuring, recall, acquisition, and product litigation expenses), J&J experienced 12% profit growth in 2012 and in 2013 reported another 27% jump, to some $13.8 billion, on higher revenues and lower expenses.
+After a dip in net income levels in 2011 (largely due to restructuring, recall, acquisition, and product litigation expenses), J&J experienced profit growth in 2012 and in 2013 reported another 27% jump, to some $13.8 billion, on higher revenues and lower expenses.

 J&J spends another $5.4 billion on its Pharmaceuticals segment's R&D pipeline in an effort to fight off the drug industry's biggest challenge: patent expiration.
 The company aims to launch a number of new drugs to replace former bestsellers in areas including immunology, pain, cardiology, infectious disease, and neurology.
 In 2012 J&J gained FDA approval for Sirturo for pulmonary, multi-drug resistant tuberculosis.
 J&J also works to add new indications for existing drugs.
 For instance, in 2014 the Janssen Pharmaceuticals unit was granted approval for Invokamet to treat type 2 diabetes.
 It combines J&J's existing Invokana diabetes treatment, which promotes the loss of glucose in urine, with a drug that decreases production of glucose in the liver and improves the body's insulin response.
 Fighting generic competition will be a continuing challenge as more products fall off patent; for instance, top sellers Concerta and Levaquin (an anti-infective also known as Floxin) lost their patent protection in 2011.

 In response to patent protection losses, as well as other competitive and product safety challenges, J&J completed a number of restructuring and cost-cutting programs between 2009 and 2011, including divestitures, workforce reductions, and manufacturing plant consolidations.
-In addition, in 2013 it agreed to sell three consumer women's health brands (Carefree, o.b., and Stayfree) to Energizer for $135 million.
+In addition, in 2013 it sold three consumer women's health brands (Carefree, o.b., and Stayfree) to Energizer for $135 million.
 Continuing to narrow its focus on core businesses in high-demand product areas, in 2014 J&J sold its Ortho-Clinical Diagnostics business to The Carlyle Group for about $4 billion.